jgaeddert/liquid-dsp/README.md

-Building python bindings depends on [pybind11](https://pybind11.readthedocs.io/en/stable/), the `python3` development libraries, and a compatible C++14 compiler.
+Building python bindings depends on [pybind11](https://pybind11.readthedocs.io/en/stable/), the `python3` development libraries, and a compatible C++14 compiler (e.g.
-On MacOS (note that `matplotlib` is optional and just needed for plotting)

-    brew install pybind11
+`brew install pybind11` on macOS or
+`sudo apt-get install pybind11-dev` on Debian variants).
+Then install the python dependencies with
-    sudo -H python3 -m pip install pybind11 numpy # matplotlib
+`sudo -H python3 -m pip install pybind11 numpy matplotlib`.

 Once these dependencies are installed, you can build the liquid-dsp python library with